 Before joining Urban, Reischauer served as the director of the Congressional Budget Office from 1989 to 1995.
 He was a senior fellow in the Economic Studies Program at the Brookings Institution from 1986 to 1989 and from 1995 to 2000.

 Reischauer was one of two public trustees of the Social Security and Medicare Trust Funds and a founding member of the Academy of Social Insurance, which recognized him with the Robert M. Ball Award in 2012.
 He is a member of the American Academy of Arts and Science, the National Academy of Medicine, and the National Academy of Public Administration.
 He was a member of the Medicare Payment Advisory Commission, serving as vice-chair from 2001 to 2009.
-Reischauer, who serves on the boards of several nonprofit organizations, served on Harvard's governing boards for almost two decades, four of which as the senior fellow of the Harvard Corporation.
+Reischauer, who serves on the boards of several nonprofit organizations, was on Harvard's governing boards for almost twenty years, four of which as the senior fellow of the Harvard Corporation.